 "Alien Technology Near Your Neighbor"

 Released in April 1987, the Amiga 500 is a legendary multimedia home computer manufactured by Commodore until 1992.
-The A500 offered the same CPU and chipset as the original Amiga 1000, however, it had a considerably lower price tag.
+The A500 offered the same CPU and chipset as the original Amiga 1000, but at a considerably lower price.

 - Initially sold for $699 ($1,780 in today’s money)